Erin walked down the street, and she felt like sighing. No—she felt like her entire existence was a long, slow sigh.

 “It could have been her.
 You know how Humans get!
 They’re always sneaking around, going where they’re not wanted.”

 “We’ll investigate your claims.
 Just please move back—”

 “You can’t trust her word!
-All of these humans have caused nothing but trouble since they got here!
-First they start stealing, and then what?
+Get a truth stone!
+All of these Humans have caused nothing but trouble since they got here!
+First, they start stealing, and then what?
 They’ll take our jobs, attack us on the streets—”

 “Please!
 Move back!”

 The guard finally managed to pull the enraged shopkeeper away from Erin.
-He struggled and hollered, but eventually he let himself be lead away.
+He struggled and hollered, but eventually, he let himself be led away.
 He still shot venomous glances over his shoulder at Erin, which she returned in kind.

 That was unpleasant.
-Erin was just about to leave before the jerk came back and shouted some more when the guardsman returned.
+Erin was just about to leave before the jerk came back and shouted some more when the [Guard] returned.

 “Oh, hi.
 Thanks for getting rid of him for me.
 Was he mad about someone stealing his stuff?”

 The Drake nodded.
 He looked out of sorts and tired.